joshuaboys/joshuaboys/README.md

-# Hey my name is Josh!
+# **Hey my name is Josh!**

 ### I am the CEO and Founder of Arkahna and a published DMs Guild Author.
 I am passionate about giving opportunities to the next generation of developer and empowering people from marginalised groups.
+### I love building high performing teams in sustainable ways and finding new ways to do things.
+Just because it has always been done that way, doesn't mean there isn't a better way.

 - 💬 Ask me about Start-Ups, Modern Apps and Tabletop RPGS
 - :male_sign: Pronouns: he/him